 Like I mentioned above, a domain is your web address.
 If you did your assignment, like the good student you are, you already have your domain in mind.

-At this screen on Bluehost, you’ll enter your desired domain name under the box titled New Domain.
-If you already own a domain name, you’ll enter that that in the box titled I Have a Domain Name.
+At this screen on HostGator, you’ll enter your desired domain name under the box titled Enter Your Domain.
+If you already own a domain name, you’ll enter that that in the box titled I Already Own This Domain.

 Click the Next button in blue.